Compassion It's Mission

 Compassion It is a 501(c)3 nonprofit organization and global movement whose mission is to inspire daily compassionate actions and attitudes.
 We envision a world where compassion is practiced by every person, for every person, on every day.

 Through our educational programs and tangible tools, we are empowering individuals to make compassion a priority in their everyday lives.

 San Diego-based Sara Schairer and Chicago-based Burrell Poe are both Stanford-trained compassion facilitators.
-Our team also includes many incredible volunteers from across the world.
+Our team also includes many wonderful and talented volunteers from around the world.